FiestaHeroes/Documentation/docs/server_and_client_setup.md

 TW2008:
 /Server/9Data/_ServerInfo.txt
 ```
-The document will have detailed comments inside, and should be self-explanatory.
+The document will have detailed comments throughout and should be clear and easy to understand.

-Just make sure you take your time and follow the directions.
-Also, make sure to keep the IP Addresses within the quotations.
+Be sure to take your time and follow the instructions carefully.
+Additionally, ensure that the IP Addresses are kept within the quotation marks.

 :::tip
-If it says "LOCALHOST" at the end of the line, do not change it to another IP.
-Like the document says.
+If the line ends with "LOCALHOST", do not change it to another IP address as indicated in the document.
 :::

-Lastly, configure the "ODBC_INFO" sections.
+Finally, set up the "ODBC_INFO" sections.

 :::caution
-If you forgot to enable mix mode during the installation like previously mentioned, below is a link on how-to enable it.
+If you forgot to activate mixed mode during installation, as previously stated, the link below provides instructions on how to enable it.

 - [Enable Mixed Mode Authentication for SQL Server](https://trbonet.com/kb/enable-mixed-mode-authentication-for-sql-server/)
 :::

 :::caution
-If you're using the NA2016 file set, please make sure you execute and apply the following files:
+If you are using the NA2016 file set, ensure that you run and apply the following files:

 ```bash
 /Server/Fantasy.reg
 /Server/GBO.reg
 ```
-**If you forget to do this step, the zone services will not start.**
+**If this step is not performed, the zone services will fail to start.**
 :::

 ## Client

-Assuming you have downloaded the game client from the link in your sets repository (under the downloads section), and followed the directions, this is what you'll need to-do.
+Assuming that you have downloaded the game client from the link in your set's repository (found in the downloads section), and followed the instructions, the following steps must be completed.

-Depending on how your server is configured (public or localhost), you will need to edit the "Game.bat".
+Depending on the configuration of your server (public or localhost), the "Game.bat" file must be edited.

 :::note
-If this server is localhost, no need to edit this file.
+If this server is configured as localhost, editing the file is not necessary.
 :::

 ```bash